 Grade of R: A grade of “R” (Research in Progress) is issued when research, field study or internships extend beyond the end of the semester.
 Used for graduate courses only.

-Grade of S: A grade of “S” (Satisfactory; Credit Earned) is issued when a course has been satisfactorily completed.
+Grade of S: A grade of “S” (Satisfactory; Credit Earned) is issued when a course has been satisfactorily completed, equivalent to a "C" grade or higher.
 Courses graded “S” are counted in earned hours.
 The grades are not included in the computation of the grade point average.

-Grade of U: A grade of “U” (Unsatisfactory, Failure) is issued when a course has not been completed satisfactorily.
+Grade of U: A grade of “U” (Unsatisfactory, Failure) is issued when a course has not been completed satisfactorily, equivalent to a "C-" or lower.
 Courses graded “U” are included in attempted hours.
 The grades are not included in the computation of the grade point average.

 Grade of W: A grade of “W” (Withdrawal) is awarded when a student has officially withdrawn from a course.
 Courses graded as “W” are included in attempted hours.
 The grades are not included in the computation of the grade point average.